awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-failover.md

 # Values for Failover Records<a name="resource-record-sets-values-failover"></a>

-When you create failover records, you specify the following values:
+When you create failover records, you specify the following values\.

 **Note**
 For information about creating failover records in a private hosted zone, see [Configuring Failover in a Private Hosted Zone](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-failover-private-hosted-zones.html) in the *Amazon Route 53 Developer Guide*\.